nhansendev/streamlit-sortable-table/README.md

         sort_column (str, optional): Column to sort by. sort_direction (str, optional): "asc" or "desc".
-        paginated (bool, optional): Show the pagination controls page (int, optional): Current page number (0-based). max_page (int, optional): Maximum number of pages. column_widths (list, optional): set the widths of each column using pixels, CSS, etc. retrigger (bool, optional): toggle to trigger a frontend update
+        paginated (bool, optional): Show the pagination controls max_page (int, optional): Maximum number of pages. column_widths (list, optional): set the widths of each column using pixels, CSS, etc. retrigger (bool, optional): toggle to trigger a frontend update
         max_height: (str, optional): Limits the max height of the table
         style_overrides: (str, optional): set style values to override defaults
+        cell_tooltips: (dict, optional): Add tooltips in the format {col: [row1, row2, ...]}
         key: Streamlit component key.

     Returns:
-        int: The current page number,
-        dict: {"column": str, "direction": "asc" | "desc"} when a column header is sorted, or None if nothing is sorted.
+        dict: {"column": str, "direction": "asc" | "desc"} when a column header is clicked, or None if nothing was clicked.
+        int: The current page number (if changed by user).
     """
 ```